andrija-djurovic/LGDtoolkit/README.md

 binning the numeric risk factors, we will use one of the functions (`sts.bin`) from the `monobin` package.
 Details about this package can be found [here](https://CRAN.R-project.org/package=monobin).
+Usually before this step modelers split data set on training and testing and perform binning (and other model development steps) only on training data set.
+For the sake of simplicity, for this case study we will skip this part but modelers should be aware of importance of data set splitting step.

 ``` r
 #define target variable and exclude it from the binning process